 Getting to sleep can be a ridiculously frustrating task for millions of people.
 So many suffer from insomnia and other sleep deprivation effects; music, like alternative methods of relaxation such as yoga, can often be the solution to these problems.

 You may have heard in popular culture of ‘nature sounds’, a collection of sounds from natural environments that are meant to soothe, calm and allow your body to relax enough to sleep.
 Ambient music (try any of Brian Eno’s ambient works) is full of epic guitar effects that will soon send you into the land of nod.

-Also try ‘Weightless’ by Marconi Union which often wins the top slot for most relaxing piece of music.
+Also, try ‘Weightless’ by Marconi Union which often wins the top slot for the most relaxing piece of music ever.
 It has been shown to potentially slow the heart rate, reduce blood pressure and decrease levels of cortisol.
-Here’s the 10 hour version!
+Here’s the 10-hour version!

 Best Music for Reading